Sid Lee welcomes Denizen to its creative community

-We chatted with Melissa Palazzo-Hart, COO of Sid Lee USA, and Amy Matsushima, co-founder of Denizen, a Los Angeles-based social media agency, on the recent acquisition and what’s next for Sid Lee.
+We chatted with Melissa Palazzo-Hart, from Sid Lee USA, and Amy Matsushima, co-founder of Denizen, a Los Angeles-based social media agency, on the recent acquisition and what’s next for Sid Lee.
 The small but mighty creative shop has created groundbreaking social for brands such as McDonald’s, Netflix, and Nintendo, among others, and has cemented their unique ability to connect with communities by being a part of them.
 They’re part of culture, adding creatively to the zeitgeist, and that’s exactly what Sid Lee is about.

 What does Denizen bring to the table?

 (Melissa) Denizen joining us enhances the agency’s digital value proposition at a time when brands are increasingly building out their digital platforms and driving demand for more authentic and creative ways to meaningfully engage with audiences, fans, and communities.
 Its past work reflects its success in delivering a depth of skill in social media and engagement.
 It’s these capabilities that attracted us — creative at the core, innovative in their storytelling, and progressive in their approach to their work with clients.